 Waste-to-energy reduces greenhouse gas emissions in many cases, though the magnitude of that reduction varies substantially depending on the baseline used for comparison.
 Key considerations in waste-to-energy’s case include: the caloric content of combusted waste; its methane generation potential (were it to be landfilled); likely alternative waste disposal pathways; and the emissions intensity of electricity and/or heat being displaced by that generated by the waste-to-energy process.

-Waste-to-energy has seen wide adoption in Europe, the USA, and Japan, and adoption is growing rapidly in China.
-The Organisation for Economic Co-operation and Development (OECD) countries are most likely to see significant growth in its market penetration moving forward, as the primary barriers to entry for waste-to-energy are high capital cost (in part due to high-cost pollution control technologies, which are essential in mitigating potential adverse public health impacts) and the reliable availability of municipal solid waste with a high caloric heating value.
-Waste-to-energy adoption will have the largest climate impact when it displaces both landfill disposal (particularly with low methane capture) and carbon-intensive power generation, i.e. coal, natural gas, and oil combustion.
+Waste-to-energy has seen wide adoption in Europe, the United States, and Japan, and adoption is growing rapidly in China.
+Organisation for Economic Co-operation and Development (OECD) countries are most likely to see significant growth in its market penetration moving forward, because the primary barriers to entry for waste-to-energy are high capital cost (in part due to high-cost pollution control technologies, which are essential in mitigating potential adverse public health impacts) and the reliable availability of municipal solid waste with a high caloric heating value.
+Waste-to-energy adoption will have the largest climate impact when it displaces both landfill disposal (particularly with low methane capture) and carbon-intensive power generation (i.e., coal, natural gas, and oil combustion).

 Waste-to-energy adoption is presented in two ways: in terawatt-hours of electricity generation, and in tons of waste produced.
 Both types of presentations are used in the adoption prognostications.